bbauska/Manhattan-Project-2.0/README.md

 operated institutions.
-These GOCO structures allow the US government to attract the brightest of industry and subject matter experts while still retaining strict control over programs, materials, breakthroughs, etc. Such FFRDC & GOCO efforts have been critical to the legacy program effort since the Truman administration all the way back to the late 1940s in which custody of recovered vehicles were given to now Department of Energy and former Atomic Energy Commission National Labs like Sandia, Los Alamos and Oak Ridge.
-More specific examples of FFRDC's and GOCO include the MITER Corporation, Rand Corporation, Aerospace Corporation, CNA Corporation, and Air Force Plant 42 within Palmdale, California.
+These GOCO structures allow the US government to attract the brightest of industry and subject matter experts while still retaining strict control over programs, materials, breakthroughs, etc. Such FFRDC & GOCO efforts have been critical to the legacy program effort since the Truman administration.
+All the way back to the late 1940s in which custody of recovered vehicles were given to now Department of Energy and former Atomic Energy Commission.
+National Labs like Sandia, Los Alamos and Oak Ridge.
+More specific, examples of FFRDC's and GOCO include the MITER Corporation, Rand Corporation, Aerospace Corporation, CNA Corporation, and Air Force Plant 42 within Palmdale, California.

-At the bottommost layer of my pyramid sits the most security vulnerable aspect of the legacy structure, Defense Industrial-Based Prime Contractors and their subcontractors.
+At the bottommost layer of the pyramid sits the most security vulnerable aspect of the legacy structure, Defense Industrial-Based Prime Contractors and their subcontractors.
 Only specific personnel within these companies are read into the legacy effort at a functional level, including executive level positions or special program directors.
 While engineers, scientists, and technicians who actually brush elbows with the programs through carveout contracts are largely kept in the dark.
 The mortar that binds this structure together.

 Well, this is the US defense industrial base whose authoritative channels are often bypassed to allow UFO legacy programs to harness any US military and intelligence asset needed to accomplish these covert mission directives.
 And finally, and our topic for this new two-part series, the limestone casing that once encapsulated the Great Pyramids of Giza to protect these structures from the elements.

+UFO LEGACY PROGRAM SECURITY APPARATUS
 Well, our equivalent today is the UFO legacy program security apparatus.
 One of the most appropriate and poignant questions one could ask about the existence of UFO legacy programs is how could such technology biologics crash retrievals and programs be kept secret and kept secret for nearly 90 years at that.
 After all, according to most conventional and wise thinking, the US government can't keep a secret.
 I have spent so much time in my projects discussing the who, what, when, where, and why of UFO legacy programs that I think it is appropriate to finally step back and analyze the security apparatus behind these activities.

+SECRECY INITIALLY
 How program secrecy has evolved over time?
 What classification systems and directives provide foundational cover for covert UFO programs?
 What individuals and program protection offices have safeguarded these secrets for decades?
 How disinformation and narrative shaping is weaponized to reinforce a strong stigma around the UFO topic.
 And overall, how this seemingly infinitely layered secrecy apparatus is organized.
-Because at the end of the day here, covert and highly compartmented waved unagnowledged special access programs, or WOOAPS, facilitating and gatekeeping knowledge and need to know access to the greatest secret in the history of mankind,

-Which is the presence and procurement of non-human technology and their occasional biological operators, existing as a hidden shadow symbiotically attached to the United States government, armed forces, and intelligence community.
+Because at the end of the day here, covert and highly compartmented waved unagnowledged special access programs, or WOOAPS, facilitating and gatekeeping knowledge and need to know access to the greatest secret in the history of mankind, which is the presence and procurement of non-human technology and their occasional biological operators, existing as a hidden shadow symbiotically attached to the United States government, armed forces, and intelligence community.
 It would require an ever evolving, impenetrable, and stalwart architecture to stay hidden from even presidents and other elected quote unquote temporary employees, would it not?

+THE ONION
 Thus, for this massive pursuit, we will frame the legacy security architecture as an onion.
 Layers upon layers of secrecy were the center of the onion.
 The core secrets and extent presence of the UFO crash retrieval and exploitation portfolio is always hidden and obscured by another layer of protection and secrecy.
 This onion analogy can be harnessed to understand so much of the program protection at play here and not just in the modern day, but dating back decades as well as to the inception of this Manhattan Project 2.0.

 From stripping the
 Manhattan Project secrecy architecture to classified presidential executive orders under Truman and